whaleen/geoff/_posts/2019-02-03-powerful-things-markdown-editor.md

 ---
 section: Blog
 layout: post
-title:  "Three Lessons For Meaningful Brand Storytelling"
+title: Three Lessons For Meaningful Brand Storytelling
 author: geoff
+categories:
-categories: [ Content-Development ]
+- Content-Development
-tags: [summer]
+tags:
+- summer
+image: "/assets/images/16.jpg"

 ---
 Kings of coffee shops, queens of the stage, and jokers everywhere are keepers of an often undervalued business skill: storytelling.
 They use storytelling to keep their audience engaged and coming back for more.